 Seurat’s process of creating a visual work paralleled techniques utilized by Pulitzer Prize and Grammy Award-winning composer Jennifer Higdon and her work To the Point, a featured selection for the Sunday, January 16 concert.
 Ponti explained the power of colors and how they express meaning in paintings and music.
 Yellow, for example, might represent a specific tone or mood, and some dots and darker colors might represent not only tones but specific musical instruments.
 A combination of colors might represent a single pitch or combination of instruments, just as the foreground in a painting represents sounds while the background represents silence.

 Ponti described the significance of “silence” in visual and musical art.
-In an example of pointillism painting, he explained that light colors denoted silence populating the area around a darker, clearly articulated structure.
-In music, simply put, silence might represent a notated “rest,” where perhaps, ironically, the melody or instrument builds energy by ceasing sound for a moment or more.
+In an example of pointillism painting, he explained that light colors denoted silence, populating the area around a darker, clearly articulated structure.
+In music, silence might represent a notated “rest,” where perhaps, ironically, the melody or instrument builds energy by ceasing sound for a moment or more.
 This attribution of silence as energy and structure leads to consideration of a work’s meaning as more than is seen or heard superficially; instead, its meaning is multi-layered and non-discursive.

 A delightful recorded performance of Gamelan music from Indonesia came next, with an ensemble of musicians playing percussion and wind instruments.
 The music was exciting, joyfully and masterfully performed, and utilized carefully crafted modal thematic contexts.
 Virtuoso wind players used rotary breathing to ensure uninterrupted musical phrases.
-Reference was drawn to the string quartets of Debussy and Ravel after their exposure to the medium at the 1889 world’s fair.
+Reference was drawn to the string quartets of Debussy and Ravel after their exposure to the medium at the 1889 World’s fair.

 We listened to a recording of Higdon’s work.
 The audience could now experience visual, aural parallels with fresh, insightful perspectives of music and visual art and the structures and ideas expressed through music.
 The work utilized pizzicato, bowing, and phrasal imitation in quasi-fugato successions.
 Gamelan and pointillism collided seamlessly in the musical work.
 Maestro Ponti had made the piece accessible and meaningful.

 At Maestro Ponti’s request, and to our delight, Huang beautifully performed the Andante from J. S. Bach’s second violin sonata.
-She spoke about her conformity to Bach’s bow markings to ensure an authentic performance and noted that she was playing on an Amati violin circa 1620.
+She spoke about her conformity to Bach’s bow markings to ensure an authentic performance and noted that she played on an Amati violin circa 1620.
 I would argue that she sounds marvelous on any instrument.
 I recall a story of the great Jascha Heifetz playing the violin at a private party in New York.
 One of the attendees remarked to him on how well his Stradivarius sounded.
 The sometimes curmudgeon Heifitz replied, “I bought this violin at a dime store on my way to the party tonight.”

 Huang closed the mini recital by performing Henri François Joseph Vieuxtemp’s magnificent, virtuoso encore work Souvenir d’Amerique, Op.
 17, Variations on Yankee Doodle.
 This charming piece is devilishly difficult and explores the range of what can be performed on the violin by an extraordinarily accomplished and gifted artist.
 It was breathtaking, and Sirena Huang is that artist indeed.